piermafrost/GEOCLIM5_sulf/README.md

 evolution.
 If it is too high, however, it can increase the model time needed to reach the steady-state.
 Moreover, the steady-state weathering flux of DynSoil module (in its "dynamic" version) are actually dependent of the DynSoil timestep, because of numerical accuracy.
 A longer timestep will result in slightly lower weathering flux (ie, higher equilibrium
 CO2).
-For instance, increasing the timestep from 100 year (default) to 1000 years cause the CO2 to rise by ~5 ppmv.
+For instance, increasing the timestep from 100 year (default) to 10000 years cause the CO2 to rise by a ~10 ppmv.

 #### Fixed CO2 run
 This is a special case of model configuration.
 If there is only 1 CO2 level (nclimber=1), it will be run in "fixed CO2 mode".